Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 *by Dr. Staffan Canback, Tellusant*

-*Work in progress.
-Text getting there.
-Graphs are correct*

 Statistical models are seldom well contextualized and evaluating them becomes a laundry list of observations and questions.
 Here we suggest a structured approach inspired by the law of threes.
 We use Wittgenstein's numbering system.

 This is not about building models; it is about what happens before and after building.